YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 ### Eligibility Requirements

-To be eligible to submit an absence request:
+To be eligible to report an absence:

 1. **Enrollment Status**:
    - You must be currently enrolled in at least one course for the current academic term
+   - Only undergrad students are eligible to use the Absence Reporting system
    - The system will automatically check your enrollment status

-2. **Request Timing**:
+2. **Absence Report Timing**:
-   - Requests must be submitted during the current academic term
+   - Absence Reporting must be submitted during the current academic term
-   - Requests cannot be submitted for past terms or future terms
+   - Absences cannot be reported for past terms or future terms
    - Both the start and end dates of your absence must fall within the current term

 3. **Faculty Affiliation**:
    - Your faculty affiliation is automatically determined from your student profile
    - No additional action is required to specify your faculty

-### Submitting an Absence Request
+### Reporting an Absence

-To submit an absence request:
+To report an absence:

-1. **Access the Request Form**:
+1. **Access the Absence Reporting Form**:
-   - Log in to Moodle
+   - Log in to eClass using your Passport York ID
-   - Navigate to Site Home
+   - Navigate into a curretn course
-   - Click on "Absence Request" in the navigation menu
+   - Click on "Absence Reporting" in the navigation menu
-   - Alternatively, you can access the form from within any of your courses by clicking on "Absence Request" in the course navigation

 2. **Complete the Request Form**:
    - **Type of Circumstance**: Select the appropriate reason for your absence:
      - Short-term health conditions (illness, physical injury, scheduled surgery)
      - Bereavement of an immediate family member
      - Unforeseen or unavoidable incidents beyond your control
-   - **Absence Start Date and Time**: Select the date and time when your absence begins
+   - **Absence Start Date**: Select the date when your absence begins
-   - **Absence End Date and Time**: Select the date and time when your absence ends
+   - **Absence End Date**: Select the date when your absence ends

 3. **Form Validation**:
    - The system will automatically validate your request against the following criteria: